notscimmy/pplib/README.md

 # pplib - Elevate processes to Protected Processes

+This project utilizes executing arbitrary code in the kernel by using libcapcom: https://github.com/notscimmy/libcapcom

 ## Protected Processes
 Windows' security model defines that a process running with debug privileges, such as under an administrative account, can request access to any right to other processes running on the machine.
 Such rights include the ability to:
 * Read/write arbitrary process memory